davepinch/pinchy.cc/_posts/2022-05-12-luna-crash.md

 **May 12, 2022**.
 Today was a spectacular crash of the $LUNA cryptocurrency.

 I have zero knowledge of cryptocurrency other than an interest in its concepts.
 I am not a good investor and I am not a good speculator.
-In fact, [I'm not 100% certain reality existed last Wednesday](https://rationalwiki.org/wiki/Last_Thursdayism).
 This means you should not take any financial advice from me except for this: do not risk yourself and do not risk others with ignorant speculation.
 You could destroy your life and the lives of others.
 {: .notice--danger}

 But I do want to understand what is happening.
 This post is a work-in-progress as I learn about $LUNA and cryptocurrency in general.
 Being ignorant, I may unknowingly link to disreputable people who are trying to scam you.
 To contribute, please [contact me]({% post_url 2022-05-08-contact-me %}) or submit a PR.
 All content is public domain.